sallain/can-cheese-map/README.md

 ## Google Refine Template

-Used to export tabular data from Open Refine into geojson.
+Data cleanup was done using Open Refine.
+The cleaned-up data was exported from Open Refine into leaflet-happy geojson using the custom export feature found under *Export* > *Templating...*.

 **Prefix**